faceyspacey/redux-first-router/docs/action.md

 One of the goals of **Pure Redux Router** is to *NOT* alter your actions and be 100% *flux standard action*-compliant.
 That allows for automatic support for packages such as `redux-actions`.

-So simply put, to do that, we stuffed all the info our middleware, reducer, etc, needs in the `meta` key of your actions.
+So simply put, to do that, we stuffed all the info our middleware, reducer, etc, depends on in the `meta` key of your actions.

 Without further ado, let's take a look at what your actions look like--here's our pure utility function, `nestAction()`, used to format and nest your actions: